 What do I need to know about immunization?

 - You will get a Vaccine Information Statement (VIS) for each vaccine you receive.
 The VIS will explain what the vaccine is for and its risks and benefits.
 You may be able to read the VIS before you receive the vaccine.
 The VIS may be printed or delivered electronically to you.

-- Vaccines are given on a recommended schedule.
+- Some vaccines are given on a recommended schedule.
 You may need some vaccines every 5 years, or every 10 years.
 Some vaccines are needed each year to protect you from new forms of a virus, such as the flu.
 Some vaccines stop protecting you over time.
-You may need to have boosters for vaccines you received as a child.
+You may need to have boosters for some vaccines.

 - Some vaccines are only given for certain situations.
 You may need rabies vaccines if you are bitten by an animal that can carry rabies.
 You may need certain vaccines if you are traveling to another country.
 Tell your healthcare provider as far as possible before you travel.
 The vaccines may take several weeks to become effective.

 - Keep a record of the vaccines you receive.
 Your healthcare provider may also keep electronic records.
 Records will help you make sure you receive all the vaccines you need, and at the right times.
 You may need the records to be able to enroll in college or to start working at certain jobs.
 Bring the record with you to each immunization visit.